carboncredits/x4c/docs/key-management.md

 ### Hardware Security Module (HSM)

 To sign data on a particular computer you need access on that computer to the private key of a key-pair.
 This means that if a computer is compromised then the attacker can now spoof being the owner of the key-pair or wallet because they have access to the private key.
-Worse, because digital data is inherently copyable, the attacker can take the private-key off the compromised computer to their own computer and forever more pretend to be that wallet, even if their access to the computer is later revoked.
+Worse, because digital data is inherently copyable, the attacker can take the private key off the compromised computer to their own computer and forever more pretend to be that wallet, even if their access to the computer is later revoked.

 An HSM is a hardware device that you plug into a computer in order to solve the second problem described above.
-You can install your private-key into an HSM and then delete the private key from that computer, and from then on ask the HSM to sign things for you.
+You can install your private key into an HSM and then delete the private key from that computer, and from then on ask the HSM to sign things for you.
 An HSM will never give out the stored private key, it can only be used to sign things with that key - that means an attacker can never take a copy of the private key.
 They can still ask the HSM to sign things whilst they have access to the server, but once the attack is discovered and revoked they can no longer continue to sign things.

 ### FA2 Contracts